BrendaMichelle/javascript-scope-hoisting/README.md

 ## [Let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let)
 - **Let** was introduced in ES6.
 It is a keyword that we can use to declare a variable.
 - Variables declared with let are blocked scope meaning that they are accessible within the block in which they are defined and in any contained sub-blocks.
-You can think of a block being the area within a set of parenthesis.
+You can think of a block being the area within a set of curly braces.
 However, note that if you declare a variable outside of any function using let, then that variable will have global scope.

 - Another feature of let is that if we try to redeclare a variable within the same scope using let, we will get a syntax error.